Ruth Dyson (keyboardist): Career

 In 1961, Dyson returned to the Royal College of Music to teach, and became professor of both harpsichord and piano three years later.
 She also took up a lectureship in the history of early keyboard instruments.
 Some of her students included Carol Cooper, Penny Cave, Melvyn Tan, Robert Woolley and Sophie Yates among others.
 Dyson invited her students for a pre-examination of their rituals at her home.
 She taught in fluent German at Hamburg's Telemann Society in 1963 and in French to the harpsichord world forum in Paris in 1976.
 At the 1972 Bruges International Festival, she represented the United Kingdom as an adjudicator.
 Dyson was a contributor to various musical journals, was a member of the Galpin Society, did a recital of classical and modern harpsichords at the Purcell Room, and authored an article on the history of the piano in The Oxford Companion to Music in 1979.
 In the same year, she began regularly appearing at the Haslemere Festival and tutored at the Dolmetsch Summer Schools.

 Dyson was made a fellow of the Royal College of Music in 1980.
 She was elected vice-president of the Leith Hill Musical Festival following year.
-In 1982, she recorded two volumes of clavichord pieces of the her harmony professor Herbert Howells to celebrate his 90th birthday.
+In 1982, she recorded two volumes of clavichord pieces of her harmony professor Herbert Howells to celebrate his 90th birthday.
 Throughout the 1980s and 1990s, Dyson and the harpsichordist and singer Peter Medhurst made recordings, including a collection of Schubert songs at the Colt Collection and the 1988 recordings For Two to Play about every double-harpsichord works up to Wolfgang Amadeus Mozart's era.
 She retired from the Royal College of Music in 1987, the same year Dyson's 70th birthday recital Dyson's Delight was broadcast to mark her long association with the BBC.
 Dyson made her final appearance at the Leith Hill Musical Festival in 1995, and her final public appearance in Lisbon in March 1997.

 Personal life

-She married the joint intelligence bureau research officer Edward Eastaway Thomas on 2 May 1964.
+Dyson married the joint intelligence bureau research officer Edward Eastaway Thomas on 2 May 1964.
 They remained married until his death in 1996.
 Dyson was the stepmother of a son and daughter.

+Death

-On the final day of the 1997 Dolmetsch Summer School (16 August), she had a heart attack, and died at the Royal Surrey County Hospital, Guildford, Surrey.
-Dyson was buried at St Martin's Church, Dorking.
+On the final day of the 1997 Dolmetsch Summer School (16 August), Dyson had a heart attack, and died at the Royal Surrey County Hospital, Guildford, Surrey.
+She was buried at St Martin's Church, Dorking.